 Spread a bit of cocoa/flour mixture on a clean flat surface.

-Grab a portion of the dough and roll out evenly, then use cookie cutter to cut out shapes.
+Grab half of the dough and roll out evenly, then use cookie cutter to cut out shapes.

-Place on foil lined baking tray and bake for 7-9 minutes.
+Place on parchment lined baking tray and bake for 7-9 minutes.

 Remove from oven and cool on wire rack.